JamesWoolfenden/learn-packer/docs/index.md

 Golang.
 As well as examining the code you can see current issues/defects
 <https://github.com/hashicorp/packer/issues> and submit your own.

+All the examples can be found and copied from <https://github.com/JamesWoolfenden/learn-packer-web/tree/master/examples>

 Packer uses the term "templates" to refer to the files passed to the tool, are JSON files. **base-ami.json** below is a fully fledged AMI creastion example for AWS.